artus9033/i18n-plus/README.md

 ## Documentation

-You can read the full documentation with examples at https://artus9033.github.io/i18n-plus/
+You can read the full documentation with examples [there](https://artus9033.github.io/i18n-plus/).

 ## Simple usage in a brief